clartaq/cwiki/resources/private/md/Work_Notes.md

 * Set up the WebSocket message handler to put the page data on the channel.
 * Then have the page `reload` function try to take the page map from the channel and block until it arrives.

-This trades one piece of global state (the map of page data) for another (the channel)​ but eliminates several uncontrolled references to the global page data scattered around the program.
+This trades one piece of global state (the map of page data) for another (the channel) but eliminates several uncontrolled references to the global page data scattered around the program.

 Fixing this came about as part of jumping down the "Rabbit Hole" of implementing a generic undo/redo.
 See [this](#24-Dec-2018-11:54:23-am).